Easy estimates of Lyapunov exponents for random products of matrices: Average Growth

 Perhaps surprisingly, computing the {\it average} growth rate of the entries in a random product of $n$ matrices $A$ and $B$ (where each factor is $A$ or $B$ with probability $p$ and $1-p$, respectively) is easier than computing the {\it maximum} growth rate (i.e., the joint spectral radius).

 A straightforward method for computing the average growth rate is based on solving a system of linear recurrence relations with constant coefficients.
-To illustrate this method, we start with a couple of particular examples.
-First we determine the average growth rate of the largest entry in a random product, for $p=\frac{1}{2}$, of $n$ matrices, each taken from the pair $(A(k), B(m))$ for a couple of values of $k$ and $m$, where $A(k) = \left( \right) , .2cm B(m) = \left( \right)$.
-Then we handle a pair of matrices from Pollicott's paper \cite{Pollicott}.
+To illustrate this method, we start with a couple of simple examples.
+In what follows, we denote $A(k) = \left( \right), .2cm B(m) = \left( \right)$.